Jaybsoni/Quantum-Convolutional-Neural-Networks/README.md

 _**data_gen**_: This folder contains code which generates our ground state wavefunctions for vary values of the coupling constants h1 and h2.
 It also makes the distinction between our training dataset and the testing dataset.
 The resultant text files that are produced here are moved into the qml_for_phase_recog folder to be processed.

 _**qml_src**_: This folder contains our custom module which implements the abstract QCNN class and all of the varying layers used in the class!
+For additional information on using the module refer to the readme in this folder.

 _**qml_for_phase_recog**_: This folder imports the qml module and uses the data produced in data_gen to build the model and use the QCNN for the prescribed application.